Vulcano – Messina

 Ferries to Sicily

-Depending on the season their are usually 2 daily and 12 weekly sailings between Vulcano and Messina.
-Liberty Lines Fast Ferries provides the ferry from Vulcano to Messina.
-Vulcano Messina ferries cost between $48 and $201, depending on ticket details.
-Prices exclude any service fees.
-Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.
+Depending on the season their are usually 1 daily and 9 weekly sailings between Vulcano and Messina.
+The Vulcano to Messina ferry is operated by Liberty Lines Fast Ferries.
+Vulcano Messina Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.

-The price of a ferry from Vulcano to Messina typically range between $48* and $200*.
-On average the Vulcano Messina ferry is $96*.
-The cheapest Vulcano Messina ferry prices start from $48*.
-The average price for a foot passenger is $96*.
+Ferry prices for a ferry from Vulcano to Messina typically range between $45* and $198*.
+On average the Vulcano Messina ferry is $111*.
+The cheapest Vulcano Messina ferry prices start from $43*.
+The average price for a foot passenger is $111*.

 More routes than anyone else.